Siege of Mandalore: Promotion and release

 The announcement trailer for the seventh season, released on July 19, 2018, included a clip from "Old Friends Not Forgotten".
-Simultaneously, a poster was released featuring a clone trooper helmet painted to look like Ahsoka Tano's facial markings, which first appears in "Old Friends Not Forgotten" and recurs prominently across all four episodes of the story arc.
+Simultaneously, a poster was released featuring a clone trooper helmet painted to look like Ahsoka Tano's facial markings.
 Due to comments from the crew following the series' initial cancellation about story ideas that had at that time been discarded, it was widely expected upon the reveal of a final season that it would cover the siege of Mandalore.
+Additional footage from the arc was featured in two subsequent trailers, one released on April 13, 2019 at the Star Wars Celebration and the other on January 22, 2020.
 A TV spot for the final arc was released on April 14, 2020.
 Additionally, clips from "The Phantom Apprentice" and "Shattered" were released three days ahead of the release date of the episodes, on April 21 and 28, 2020 respectively.
 Ahsoka Tano voice actress Ashley Eckstein stated that numerous promotional activities, including a premiere and press screenings, had been planned, but were canceled due to the COVID-19 pandemic.

-"Old Friends Not Forgotten" was released on April 17, 2020, "The Phantom Apprentice" was released on April 24, 2020, "Shattered" was released on May 1, 2020, and "Victory and Death" was released on May 4, 2020.
+"Old Friends Not Forgotten" was released on April 17, 2020, "The Phantom Apprentice" was released on April 24, "Shattered" was released on May 1, and "Victory and Death" was released on May 4.
 All four episodes were released onto Disney+.
 Every episode of the seventh season was released on a Friday except for the final episode, which was released on Monday, May 4 in order to coincide with Star Wars Day.